ivyycc/lora-finetuning-finQA/README.md

 ## 🧩 Future Work

 A custom **South African financial QA dataset** is under development to test model generalization on local financial documents and reporting formats.
 The experiments for the SA finQA dataset are under the folder SA_Dataset_Experiments.
+Preprocessing was largely completed, and QA pair generation was still underway.
+The sample outputs from the QA-pair generation indicated that prompt needed to be refined and the preprocessing pipeline needed more optimization (especially in the chunking phase).

+The QA-pairs generated followed a simple Context-Question-Answer formatting.
+Since FinQA was the dataset used in the main project, future implementations could consider creating a program-based
+QA set based on South African financial documents instead.

 ---